Talk to us 01204 238 046

 The RM4 Framework will be highly competitive, but with specialist bid development support, your business can maximise its success rate.
 Thornton & Lowe offers tailored guidance on how to bid for public sector building and construction contracts, helping you align your response to framework requirements, optimise your evidence, and meet submission deadlines with confidence.
 Our proven process has supported hundreds of successful framework submissions for firms across the UK.

-If you are ready to secure a place on RM4 and open the door to £900 million worth of building and construction government contracts, contact us today for expert framework bidding tips and support.
+If you are ready to position your business for RM4 and open the door to a major pipeline of refurbishment and modernisation work across Scotland and Northern Ireland, contact us today for expert framework bidding tips and support.